Introduction to Agentic AI

 About This Overview

 Artificial intelligence is undergoing a fundamental shift.
 For decades, AI systems waited to be asked.
 They responded, retrieved, and recommended — but always within the boundaries of a single interaction.
 Today, a new generation of AI systems is emerging that does not simply respond.
-It plans, decides, acts, and learns across extended sequences of tasks with minimal human intervention.
+It can plan, decide, act, and adapt across extended sequences of tasks, often using tools, memory, and feedback loops under varying degrees of human oversight.
 This is Agentic AI.

-The overview is organised into seven parts, moving from foundational concepts through to strategic implementation:
+The book-length overview is organised into seven parts, moving from foundational concepts through to strategic implementation:

 - Part 1 establishes the technical foundations — the history of generative AI, the economics of model deployment, and the emergence of multimodal capabilities.